-The maximum 401K limit is set annually by the IRS and it applies to your personal employee contributions to both traditional 401K’s and Roth 401K’s (or a shared combination of the two types of accounts, if you have both).
-It is separate from the maximum employer 401K contribution (employer plans have their own higher limit, which includes employer + employee contributions).
+The maximum 401K limit is set annually by the IRS and it applies to tax-advantaged employee contributions to both traditional 401Ks and Roth 401Ks (a shared total of the two types of accounts, if you have both).
+It is a component of the maximum employer 401K contribution (employer plans have their own higher limit, which includes employer + employee contributions).
 If you have self-employment income, this maximum also applies for the “employee” contribution portion of Solo 401Ks.
 Below, we’ll break down the details on both the current 2023 maximum 401K contribution limits and the new 2024 maximum 401K contribution limits.

-2016 Maximum 401K Contribution Limits
+2023 Maximum 401K Contribution Limits

-2016 401K Catch-Up Contribution
+2023 401K Catch-Up Contribution

-The 2016 401K catch-up contribution is $6,000, also the same as the prior year.
-This catch-up contribution also stays the same for 403B’s, 457’s, and the government TSP.
+The 2023 401K catch-up contribution for employees is $7,500 (+$1,000 versus 2022).
+This catch-up contribution also stays the same for Solo 401Ks, 403Bs, 457Bs, and the government TSP.
 The catch-up contribution is in addition to the standard contribution limit, making the total contribution amount $30,000.
 The catch up contribution is only available to those employees age 50 and older who are trying to “catch up” for retirement in their latter years.

-2017 Maximum 401K Contribution Limits
+2024 Maximum 401K Contribution Limits

-The base 2017 maximum 401K contribution limit is also $18,000.
+The base 2024 maximum 401K contribution limit for employees is $23,000 (+$500 versus 2023).

-2017 401K Catch-Up Contribution
+2024 401K Catch-Up Contribution

 Historical 401K Maximum Contribution Limits